plowsec/android-ducky/README.md

 # android-ducky
 Rubber Ducky with Android

+# Project status

+Well, it worked well in 2015 but I hadn't had any use for it recently, so this has gone untested afterwards.
+I keep it for future reference, but be careful before using.
+Do your research, adapt and conquer ;-)

+...OR, get me some nice PRs and I will merge them.

 # What is this repository for ?
 * Android version of the famous Rubber Ducky
 * Supports non-US keyboard layouts